Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: PC-based Methods: State-of-the-art

-In summary, several decision rules have been proposed to improve a critical step of the PC-algorithm.
-CPC is conservative, MPC proposes a middle-ground rule, Max-PC is informed by the observed significance level of the tests, and ML4C introduces a black-box model that adds model uncertainty to the estimation.
-All these methods aim to improve on Step 2 of the PC-algorithm by providing a decision rule on the identification of v-structures.
+Overall, CPC is conservative, MPC proposes a middle-ground rule, PC-Max is informed by the observed significance level of the tests, and ML4C introduces a black-box model for the estimation.
+Our proposed decision rule uses the same information as MPC, CPC and PC-Max, hence we select these as our baselines for comparison .
+Through our proposed rule, we analyse test results with Shapley values, lowering the dependence on single wrong tests from sample data, thus improving the discovery of v-structures, and the overall accuracy of the estimated causal graph.

+Lifting the sufficiency assumption, Fast Causal Inference (FCI)~\citep{spirtes2000causation, Colombo2012RFCI} outputs partial ancestral graphs to account for latent confounders.
+Variants like FCI-Max~\citep{raghu_comparison_2018}, analogous to PC-Max~\citep{ramsey2016improving}, adapt collider identification for this generalised setting.
+When the acyclicity assumption is relaxed, the CCD algorithm~\citep{Richardson1996CCD} recovers partially directed, cyclic graphs, and FCI has been shown to extend to cyclic settings as well~\citep{mooij2020fcicycle}.
+While we mention these algorithms for completeness, they fall outside the scope of this paper since we focus on acyclic and sufficient systems.